-Covid-19 has had a huge impact on many aspects of student life and will continue to do so throughout this academic year.
+Over the last two years, Covid-19 has had a huge impact on many aspects of student life and the impact is likely to be long lasting.
 Almost every student’s experience has been affected in some way, some more seriously than others.
-Everyone is having to continually adapt to changing realities and to be realistic about what is possible.
-We encourage students, their representative bodies and higher education providers to work together to try to find good solutions.
+Everyone has had to adapt to changing realities.
+In many cases students and their representative bodies have worked with higher education providers to find good ways forward.

 We want to be able to help you if you have a complaint.
 We can only do that if you have tried to resolve the problem with your provider first.
 You must give your provider the chance to respond to your concerns, so you need to raise your concerns through your provider’s complaints process.
 If you haven’t done that, we won’t be able to look at your complaint.

 - My provider has made or is making changes to my course – can I get a reduction in my fees?

 - What should I expect during 2021/2022?

 - Will I still be able to do placements?

 - Will I be able to study abroad?

 - How will coronavirus affect my visa?

 - I’m an international student worried about returning or coming to the UK.
 What should I do?